mikecinnamon/PythonRefresher/[PY-02] NumPy and Pandas.md

 Name: v2, dtype: object
 ```

-Note that the syntax is the same as for extracting the value of a key from a dictionary (not by chance).
+Note that the syntax is here the same as that used when extracting the value of a key from a dictionary (not by chance).
 You can also extract a **data subaframe** containing a subset of complete columns from a data frame.
 You can specify this with a list containing the names of those columns:

 ```
 In [29]: df[['v1', 'v2']]